jro31/jethro-codes/_articles/projects/meals-of-change.md

 ---
 title: 'Meals of Change'
-description: 'This is the Meals of Change description' # TODO - Update this
+description: 'A deep-dive into some of the concepts behind Meals of Change - An app where for users to share their plant-based recipes.'
 coverImage: '/images/meals-of-change/screenshot.png'
-published: '2020-03-16'
-lastUpdated: '2020-03-16'
+published: '2022-04-21' # TODO - Update this?
 tags: 'Ruby on Rails, Next JS, React, Redux Toolkit, Tailwind CSS, Heroku, Vercel, S3, PostgreSQL'
 ---